About Porto Cristo

 The nearest Golf Resort is approximately 12 kilometres away and there are several others within easy distance.

-Pula Golf has several times hosted the PGA European Tour’s Mallorca Classic and is one of the most demanding courses on the island of Mallorca.
-There’s a small rural hotel at the heart of the course. […] Pula Golf
+Pula Golf has several times hosted the PGA European Tour’s Mallorca Classic and is one of the most demanding courses on the island of Mallorca. […] Pula Golf

 ‘Cala Varques’ is an unspoilt cove just south of the town and is well worth a visit for nature lovers.